 South Florida has a number of excellent Greek restaurants, with casual and attractive Greek Islands Taverna (3300 N. Ocean Blvd., 954-568-0008) - situated along the coast about 3 miles north of the Terramar Street gay resort area - among the top picks.
 The extensive menu features all the Hellenic classics, and then some: char-broiled lamb chops with oregano and lemon, whole Florida yellowtail snapper, taramosalata, keftedes, gyros, grilled octopus, avgolemono soup, and much more.
 There's a good wine list of Greek and other wines.

-In the same scene-y shopping center as the Alibi and Java Boys Coffeehouse, Hunters (2232 Wilton Dr., 954-630-3556) - formerly known as Club Boom and Atomic - is a two-level space with a sleek and stylish video bar up top, and a decent-size dance floor on the main level.
+In the same scene-y shopping center as Georgie's Alibi and Java Boys Coffeehouse, Hunters (2232 Wilton Dr., 954-630-3556) - formerly known as Club Boom and Atomic - is a two-level space with a sleek and stylish video bar up top, and a decent-size dance floor on the main level.
 This is one of the better places in great Fort Lauderdale for dancing and otherwise cutting loose on weekends.
 The crowd on the dance floor is mostly the usual sea of shirtless, tanned, and cut guys in their 20s and 30s, and but there are always plenty of exceptions to the rule - women, straights, older guys.
 Boom employs some of the best DJs in the area, and the Sunday T-dances are lots of fun, as are the Studio 54 retro dance parties.
 From the upstairs bar, you get a very nice view of all the moving and shaking down below on the dance floor.

 A talented, campy, larger-than-life cast of drag divas entertains the fans at Lips (1421 E. Oakland Park Blvd., 954-567-0987), a dragalicious show bar and restaurant with performances every night but Monday, plus Sunday gospel brunch.
 The food, with drag-inspired names like April Chanel Caprese salad and Misty Eyez Atlantic salmon, tends toward creative American and Continental, and although attending a show is the big reason to eat here, the food is surprisingly well-prepared.
-Popular, of course, with the GLBT set, Lips also pulls in plenty of hetero tourists, bachelorette parties, and groups of friends celebrating birthdays and other events.
+Popular, of course, with the LGBT set, Lips also pulls in plenty of hetero tourists, bachelorette parties, and groups of friends celebrating birthdays and other events.